aaron-grau/curic/rails/projects/first_routes/README.md

 action is processing it.
 In this case, it was the `UsersController`'s `index` action.

 Woohoo!
-Your RestClient call should have returned the string "I'm in the index action!"
+Your Postman request should have returned the string "I'm in the index action!"
 Victory is yours.
 Congratulations on successfully setting up, making, and processing your first Rails request.